| A TRANSLATION MEMOIR: 45 YEARS WITH CESAR VALLEJO Dr. Clayton Eshleman

 and Korea.
 Before leaving, almost as an afterthought, I packed the copy of Poesia de America #5,

 Homenaje a Cesar Vallejo, that I had found in a Mexico City bookstore the first summer that I was there.
+The following year, with the help of Gary Snyder in Kyoto,

 my first wife Barbara and I moved to Kyoto